 If your cat’s body language seems relaxed and happy, think of the stare as a positive form of non-verbal communication.
 Though your feline friend cannot speak your language, the cat stare is a form of affection that can transcend your communication differences.

-If your cat’s staring seems to be aimed at nothing in particular, this could be a sign of a health issue.
-If your pet is staring with dilated pupils, they’re more likely to be showing you that they’re uncomfortable.
+If your cat’s staring seems aimed at nothing in particular, this could be a sign of a health issue.
+On the other hand, if your pet is staring with dilated pupils, they’re more likely showing you that they’re uncomfortable.